MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Move team, or players to different event

 ### Requirements
- - Add and delete cookie properly (Use a library)
  - Next js testing with react testing library
  - Handling error properly
  - Make only logical comments and make sure clean coding
  - Make the program responsive
- - One league director will have multiple leagues
+ - One league director will have multiple events
  - Handle error just like uploading multiple player file error handling

 ___